We don’t make anything anymore.

 Electric cars are on the drawing boards in a big way in Detroit, although there are concerns about how many jobs these factories will actually produce.

-This future is already here in the community of Lordstown, Ohio.
+A glimpse of the future can be seen in the community of Lordstown, Ohio.
 In 2019, General Motors closed its plant there and was planning to sell the site.
 However, Workhorse Group negotiated a deal to manufacture electric trucks in the old factory.
-The Lordstown Motors plant is expected to create 450 union jobs.
-So far, there are 100,000 fleet preorders.
+The Lordstown Motors plant was expected to create 450 union jobs.
+Initially, there were reports of 100,000 fleet preorders.
 However, Lordstown ran into financial troubles in 2021 and sold its plant to Taiwan-based Foxconn.
 It’s not certain now how this will shake out, although in November 2023 the company announced it has begun to ship its initial production of electric pick-up trucks to dealerships.

 In July 2020, construction began on a $2.3 billion battery cell plant on 158 acres next to the former GM plant.
 It’s a joint venture between GM and LG Chem of South Korea.
-The factory is expected to provide 1,100 new jobs.
-The facility is about halfway completed and appears to be on schedule to begin operations in 2022.
+The factory is expected to provide 1,100 new jobs. and appears to be on schedule to begin operations soon.

 Finally, back in Akron, the rubber industry has given way to polymers.